dgroomes/rust-playground/notes/README.md

   No parentheses around the `if` boolean check.
 Pattern matching in the left-hand side.
 And what gets me is the `let` local variable declaration inside the `if` boolean check.
 * I'm only now realizing that Rust doesn't have nulls?
+* I should learn everything that the prelude imports (rather, *uses*).
+* I don't know how to describe this, but Rust's generics don't allow dynamic values (well, except for boxed values with the `dyn` keyword) whereas Java's generics are more lenient.
+What is the "programming languages theory" name for this type of generics?
+The kind that *monomorphizes* at compile time?
+Whereas Java's doesn't do that, it has type erasure of the generic type parameters.